Train strikes 2023: Everything you need to know about July rail walkouts

 The late July walk-outs are likely to cause widespread cancellations at the start of the main summer school holidays in England.

-The strikes are aimed at train firms contracted by the Department for Transport.
+The strikes are aimed at rail firms contracted by the Department for Transport.
 They include the leading intercity operators:

 - Avanti West Coast